Education and Social Work Menu

 An annual award of $1,000 to be awarded to a mature (female) single parent enrolled at TRU after an absence of a minimum three years away from educational studies.
 For further information, please go to Christie Cole Memorial Fund.

-The ELLT department at Thompson Rivers University is proud to facilitate an ESL scholarship endowment award for international students.
+The ELLT department at Thompson Rivers University is proud to facilitate an EAP scholarship endowment award for international students.

 - The student must have a minimum of three ESAL courses in each of the semesters that they have attended or are attending at TRU.